- Central Intermediate Unit 10

 A turning point in history is more than just an important event that happened a long time ago.
 It is more than a new idea or a particular action taken by an individual.
 A turning point is an idea, event, or action that directly, or sometimes indirectly, causes change.

-Contest Date & Check in/Exhibit Setup Time: 2024 Date to be determined.
+Contest Date & Check in/Exhibit Setup Time: March 22, 2024.
 Check in runs 8:30 - 9:30 AM

 Contest Location: Lock Haven University, Main Campus, 401 N Fairview St, Lock Haven, PA 17745

 Region 5 Registration & Deadline: Opens January 2, 2024 at 8:30 AM.
-Closes March 1, 2024 at 3:00 PM.
+Closes March 13, 2024 at 3:00 PM.

-Project Due Date (Optional): No later than 48 hours before the competition.
 Project process paper and bibliography may be uploaded to the registration system.
 Uploaded process paper and bibliographies will be printed by the CIU10 and presented to teachers at check-in.
 If this paperwork is not uploaded, it is the responsibility of the NHD team to provide physical copies of their process paper and bibliography.
 (Websites: process paper and bibliographies must be available on the website.)

 Website Lockout Date: Websites will lock for judging 2 days before the contest at 3PM.